rey1138/-Mini-RAG-AI-Explorer/README.md

 ## ✨ Features

 -   **Provide Your Own Context**: Paste text directly or upload a `.txt` file to serve as the knowledge base.
+-   **Secure API Key Handling**: Prompts for your Gemini API key and stores it safely in your browser's session storage.
 -   **AI-Powered RAG Pipeline**: Implements a multi-step process of semantic retrieval, reranking, and generation.
 -   **Grounded Answers**: The AI's responses are based *only* on the information present in the document.
 -   **Inline Citations**: Each part of the answer is linked back to the specific source chunk it came from, ensuring verifiability.